 Has his own site at awealthofcommonsense.com.
 More of a macro-level view rather than individual stock insights and analysis.
 Uses data well and to back up his points.
 Aims to explain complex financial topics so that more people can understand them.

 Basically posts about once per day.
 Which is a no small feat.
-But (there’s always a but), dare I say not all a worth reading.
+But (there’s always a but), dare I say not all are worth reading.

 Timely and useful: Why You Can’t Always Swing at the Fat Pitch During a Crisis